-I went online and found the nearest AA meeting. i have to get my shit under control.
+I went online and found the nearest AA meeting.
+I have to get my shit under control.
 Everyone drinks, but not like I do.
 I drink to fill the voids that are in my life like love and happiness.
 Luckily, there's a meeting tomorrow night at the St. Agnes church which is only 10 minutes from my place.
-I had to be prepared to talk in front of others about my problems, which shouldn't be an issue since I did a great job of it at Buddy so-called 'naming party'.
+I had to be prepared to talk in front of others about my problems, which shouldn't be an issue since I did a great job of it at Buddy's so-called 'naming party'.
 I had to be ready to be surrounded by low-lives who barely passed high-school and wasted all their child support money on boose.
-I now knew I was one of those people who life became dependent on how much I consume.
+I now know I'm one of those people who's life became dependent on how much I consumed.
 Even before my divorce, I was always finding one way or another to get loaded.
 Whether it was at bar or out with friends, I needed to have a drink.
 This past week made me realize I really gotta get my shit together, I just gotta figure the fuck out how.

 I walked into the 'meeting' and was not surprised by the smell of old paint and bad coffee.
-I knew I had to be here but I really didn't want to. there was actually quite a variety of people here.
+I knew I had to be here but I really didn't want to.
+There was actually quite a variety of people here.
 Mostly older though and more men than women.
 I wonder how many were here by choice?
 I can never turn down a free cup of coffee.
 I grab one and find a place to sit I make sure it's not by anyone who would have a huge drool fest over me, but then again who wouldn't?
 I sit down not too far from a middle aged woman and a kid who could have not been more than 21.
 I guess these are my new friends.
 The meeting was started by a guy who was in his mid 30's, handsome with dark curly hair and soft brown eyes.
 No, Mavis I can't think like that anymore.
 I needed to focus on why I was here.

-"Hello everyone" said the dreamy sponsor "As some of you may know I'm David, but I see we have some new faces here so why don't we give them a few minutes to tell them about themselves" David then pointed to me and I wished I could be invisible for a while.
+"As some of you may know I'm David, but I see we have some new faces here so why don't we give them a few minutes to tell them about themselves" David then pointed to me and I wished I could be invisible for a while.
 Here goes nothing, I told myself as I stood up.

 "My name is Mavis and I'm an alcoholic"